Cairnarvon/goldbug/doc/cipher.rst

 .. class:: Atbash(alphabet="abcdefghijklmnopqrstuvwxyz")

-   Arbash is a kerless substitution cipher, originally for the Hebrew alphabet.
+   Arbash is a keyless substitution cipher, originally for the Hebrew alphabet.
    It consists of substituting the first letter of the alphabet for the last, the second for the penultimate, and so on; hence the name (אתבש).
 It is a reciprocal cipher, meaning two successive applications will yield the